burner-wallet/burner-wallet-2/README.md

 #### Developer wallet

 Are you a developer, hoping to test changes to other modules in this project (burner-ui, exchange or plugins)?

+The `local-wallet` diretory has a wallet that will connect to a local Ganache instance and transfer 10 Ganache ETH to your wallet.

+To start this wallet, `cd` into the `local-wallet` directory, run `yarn install-all` to install dependencies, then run `yarn start`.

-Run `yarn start` in the `local-wallet` directory, which will connect your wallet to a local Ganache instance and move 10 Ganache ETH to your wallet (note that Metamask will override the local account, disable it or open in incognito mode for local development).
+Note that Metamask will override the local account, disable it or open in incognito mode for local development.

 Alternatively, the code in the `wallet` directory will let you develop locally, while connecting to Mainnet and xDai.